Nelson Khumbeni

-Nelson Khumbeni (born 14 October 2002) is an English footballer who plays as a midfielder for League One side Bolton Wanderers.
+Nelson Wilfred Khumbeni (born 14 October 2002) is a Malawian footballer who plays as a midfielder for EFL League Two club Gillingham.

 Career

 Khumbeni came through the Norwich City Academy, joining at U9 level.
 He signed his first professional contract with Norwich City on 7 July 2021, penning a one-year deal.
 Upon the expiration of his deal, he joined Bolton Wanderers on 16 June 2022, linking up with the newly formed 'B' team.

 Khumbeni made his Bolton debut on 9 August 2022 in a 5–1 victory against Salford City in the EFL Cup, coming on in the 83rd minute as a substitute for MJ Williams.
+On 25 May 2023, he signed a new two-year deal with the option of a further year after captaining the B Team for the season.

+In October 2023, Khumbeni joined National League club AFC Fylde on a 28-day loan deal.

+On 31 January 2024, Khumbeni joined EFL League Two club Morecambe on loan until the end of the season.
+On 22 May, Bolton confirmed that they had activated an option to extend his contract with the club.
+On 16 August 2024, Khumbemi joined another League Two club, Accrington Stanley, on loan.

+In January 2025, Khumbeni joined Gillingham of League Two on a permanent contract for an undisclosed fee.

+Personal life

+Born in Malawi, Khumbeni moved to England at a young age.